-Tie for the first place
+Tie for first place

-For the first time in the history of the Eurovision Song Contest, the outcome of the voting resulted in a tie for the first place.
+For the first time in the history of the Eurovision Song Contest, the outcome of the voting resulted in a tie for first place.
 Four countries gained 18 points each: France, the Netherlands, Spain and the United Kingdom.
 Since there was no solution for this situation, all four countries were declared winners.
-Luckily, there were four medals available to the four winning singers - the four medals were intended for the winning singer and three winning songwriters.
+Luckily, there were four medals available to the four winning singers - the four medals were originally intended for the winning singer and three winning songwriters.

 About the winners